manurodriguez/ocp4-ansible-vmware-upi/roles/prepare-install/README.md

 Role Variables
 --------------

-See inventory/hosts for full details of the role variables
+See defaults/main.yaml for full details of the role variables

 Dependencies
 ------------

-This role has no dependecines
+This role has no dependencies

 Example Playbook
 ----------------

-File: generate-config.yml
 ```
 ---
 - name: UPI on Vsphere Playbook